subhankarmanna01/poem-generator/README.md

 1.Basic Information
 Title of the project : Instant Poem/Song Generator Group no : 02
-Name of the Students : Soumen Chowdhuri , Subhankar Manna , Sayan Maity , Aritra Pal , Sumana Maity , Trilochan Manna , Sadman Nasif Nafim , Kuldeep Srivastav , Ratul Biswas , Ohedul Islam.
+Name of the Students :  Subhankar Manna
-Course Name : AI MINI PROJECT
 2.Introduction and Background
 Many students find it difficult to remember complex science topics and definitions.
 This
 project aims to make learning easier and more interesting by converting important science